NatronGitHub/natron-python-scripting/Python_INIT/addMotionLayer/README.md

 ### USAGE

-* Copy code in the init.py file.
+* Add 'addMotionLayer.py' code to the init.py file.